Maharashtra loan waiver horror: Banks hired students to enter farmer data, leading to errors, risking breach

 But given the pace at which the data entry was to be completed, the process resulted in large-scale errors.
 Sudhir Tathe, a former contractual employee of the bank, is now temporarily helping it correct these errors.
 Tathe runs a private computer centre in Pandharkawda.

 Inchalwar and Tathe represent cogs at the business end of the mechanism.
-While they helped us make sense of the nuts and bolts of the operation, others like 26-year-old Amol Jiddewar of Nagpur, who holds a bachelor’s degree in commerce and has studied C++, and who was YDCC bank’s go-to person for the entire data entry process in Pandharkawda, described how the system itself became infected.
+While they helped us make sense of the nuts and bolts of the operation, others like 26-year-old Amol Jiddewar of Nagpur, who holds a Bachelor’s degree in commerce and has studied C++, a computer programming language, and who was YDCC bank’s go-to person for the entire data entry process in Pandharkawda, described how the system itself became infected.

 However, given that 11 people worked on the same data set simultaneously, the scope of error took on virulent proportions.
 On the online forms provided by the government, serial numbers of columns and the headings assigned to them were different for different computers in some cases.
 Therefore, merging of data from different computers was a challenge, and often large parts of it had to be done manually, according to Jiddewar.